Navigation

 CV

-Brooke is a recent invitee to the K.G.
-Jebsen Academy of Young Medical Researchers as recognition for the 2022 Best Dissemination Award amongst K.G.
+Brooke is a member of the K.G.
+Jebsen Academy of Young Medical Researchers and won the 2022 and 2023 Best Dissemination Award amongst K.G.
 Jebsen Centers across Norway.
-She is also a 2022 finalist for the Charles J. Epstein Trainee Awards for Excellence in Human Genetics Research given by the American Society of Human Genetics.
+She was also a 2022 finalist and 2021 semi-finalist for the American Society of Human Genetics Trainee Research Excellence Award (formerly the Charles J. Epstein Trainee Research Award).
 Brooke is pursuing a research career combining statistical genetics, computational biology, and clinical application to fulfill the promise of precision medicine.
 She is also committed to communicating scientific findings to general audiences, teaching science literacy and quantitative skills to youth, and following open science practices.
+In pursuit of these goals, she co-leads R-ladies Trondheim.

 During her graduate studies she was a National Science Foundation Graduate Research Fellow and Genome Sciences Predoctoral Trainee.
 She completed a dissertation titled “Genetic Discovery and Precision Medicine in Cardiovascular Diseases Using Electronic Health Record-linked Biobanks” under the mentorship of Dr. Cristen Willer and Dr. Michael Boehnke.
 Before graduate school, Brooke spent two years as a postbaccalaureate intramural research trainee in the National Human Genome Research Institute of the National Institutes of Health in Bethesda, MD studying the genetics of type 2 diabetes with Dr. Francis Collins.
 Brooke is a native of North Carolina and a graduate of the University of North Carolina at Chapel Hill.
 She graduated with a Bachelor of Science in Quantitative Biology having earned highest honors and highest distinction.